bloy/mike.bloy.org/source/professional.md

 I'm a developer, linux consultant, web standards advocate, and version control guru.

-I currently work as a contractor for the State of Wisconsin Court System.
+I currently work as a contractor for the [State of Wisconsin Court System][wicourts].
 Their opinions are theirs, mine are mine.
 This page contains my opinions, not theirs.
 Previous employers have been: a startup, a telecom company, a production house, a nonprofit, and a university.

 I can write code productively in Ruby, Java, Python, or Perl.
 I'm slightly less efficient in PHP, or C++, having lost the day-to-day knowledge.
 Any other